 P.E.and Sport Premium Funding

-We believe this is the best way to spend the funding to ensure as many children as possible have the opportunity to engage in physical activities and gain access to a qualified, skilled sports coach.
+We believe this is the best way to spend the funding to ensure as many children as possible have the opportunity to engage in different physical activities and gain access to skilled coaches.

 Impact of PE and Sport Premium on St. Joseph`s RC Primary School

-PE has improved greatly St. Joseph`s since having the PE and Sport Premium.
-We now have a specialist who teaches dance and gym from year 1 to year 6 and supports teachers in their professional development in this area.
-The children have access to high quality teaching in all areas of P.E.
+PE has improved greatly at St. Joseph`s since having the PE and Sport Premium.
+We now have access to ongoing Continuing Professional Development from LPESSN which enables all teachers to deliver high quality, targeted and structured lessons to every child here at St. Joseph`s whilst maintaining the sustainability of the provision.
+The children have access to a wide range of resources and skilled teachers who instil a love of sport and activity from a young age.
 The P.E. lessons are planned for each year group to ensure that they progress and learn skills appropriate to their age and ability.

-The difference the P.E. and Sport Premium funding has had on the pupils is highly visible not only in the numbers attending clubs but also in their achievements.
+The difference the P.E. and Sport Premium funding has had on the pupils is highly visible in the number of clubs offered, the numbers attending clubs and also in the children`s achievements in competitive sport.

 The list of achievements in recent years includes: